Donaldson-Thomas invariants of length 2 flops: DT Invariants for a Family of length 2 Flops

 carry an induced action $\H^i(\uprho,\Z)$ of $\upmu_i$.
-Because the action preserves effective classes, it is trivial on $\H^0(C_g,\Z)$ and $\H^2(C_g,\Z)$, so we may concentrate on the middle cohomology.
-The middle cohomology of a smooth projective curve has a pure Hodge structure
+Because the action preserves effective classes, it is trivial on $\H^0(C_g,\Z)$ and $\H^2(C_g,\Z)$, and hence concentrated on the middle cohomology.
+The middle cohomology of a smooth projective curve has a weight $1$ pure Hodge structure